matthewomccorkle/matthewomccorkle.github.io/_posts/2022-07-28-day_041_passstation.md

 Many organizations and administrators often glance over default credentials set for accessing those services and hardware, thus leaving the defaults as is.

-Pass Station offers a quick and searchable databse of thousands of these credential combinations known for many services and pieces of equipment that exist.
+Pass Station offers a quick and searchable database of thousands of default credential combinations for many services and pieces of equipment.

 Using a command line tool allows the tester to quickly discover and test for the found default credentials from the database that Pass Station provides.